Jip-Hop/sedunlocksrv-pba/README.md

 3. Build image: `sudo ./build.sh --ssh` (with SSH UI) or `sudo ./build.sh` (web + console only)
    - If expert password not in build.conf/CLI, you will be prompted to enter it
    - Example with custom settings: `sudo ./build.sh --expert-password='PASS' --password-complexity=off`
-4. Flash and load PBA with `sedutil-cli --loadpbaimage ...`, see origianl fork for great details
+4. Flash and load PBA with `sedutil-cli --loadpbaimage ...`, see original fork for great details
 5. Boot target machine into PBA and unlock drives from:
    - Web UI: `https://<pba-ip>/`
    - SSH UI (optional): `ssh -p 2222 tc@<pba-ip>`